scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 - How can you assess and test that the structure of a document applies to editorial rules?

 In science there is a highly manual, absurdly expensive and disconnected process between authoring and publishing.
-By moving to continuous practices and investing in the appropriate infrastructure to support _continuous science_ we believe there is an opportunity to accelerate scientific discovery by multiple orders of magnitude while simultaneously increasing reproducibility and robustness of the underlying science.
+By moving to continuous practices and investing in the appropriate infrastructure to support _continuous science_ we believe there is an opportunity to accelerate scientific discovery by multiple orders of magnitude while simultaneously increasing reproducibility, robustness and transparency of the underlying science.

 % Current research incentives are focused on article publishing rather than research communication and sharing findings as early and as often as possible.